genevaers/User-Documentation/docs/Reference/includes/GVBMR95_Parameter_File_Syntax_trace.md

 *value-position*: Position of the value in the source record (offset +1) *value-length*: Length of the value in the source record *value*: The value can be alphanumeric e.g. VALUE=1234 (max 16 characters), or hex e.g. VALUE=x'F1F2F3F4' (max 32 digits)

+## Example trace sets

+1. A global trace set

+FROMLTROW=5,THRULTROW=15

+Trace the logic table rows 5 to 15 for all source records.

+2. VIEW trace sets

+VIEW=10269,LTFUNC=WR, FROMREC=1,THRUREC=5
+VIEW=10271, VPOS=8, VLEN=8, VALUE=ILLINOIS

+For view number 10269 trace all write functions for the first 5 source records only.
+For view number 10271 trace all functions where the source record contains 'ILLINOIS' starting in position 8.